Committed to Transparency

 Reportable Payments and Transfers of Value

-Direct (to the physician or covered recipient) and indirect payments (made to a third party at the request of the physician or teaching hospital) and other transfers of value provided by manufacturers to physicians and teaching hospitals must be reported to CMS under Open Payments.
+Direct (to the physician or covered recipient) and indirect (made to any third party, entity, or non-covered recipient for, or at the request of the physician or teaching hospital) payments and other transfers of value provided by manufacturers to physicians and teaching hospitals must be reported to CMS under Open Payments.

 Frequently Asked Questions

-- Do Sanofi payments to physicians influence their prescribing habits?
-Sanofi does not work with or pay physicians or other healthcare professionals to induce or reward prescribing, recommending or referring our product.
+- Do Sanofi US payments to physicians influence their prescribing habits?
+Sanofi US does not work with or pay physicians or other healthcare professionals to induce or reward prescribing, recommending, or referring our product.

-- I am attending a conference/event at which a meal will be provided.
-Can I forego the meal or pay my own way?
-You can forego partaking in the meal but, due to the complexities of financial tracking, we cannot accept reimbursement for the meal.
-When you attend, place your name on the sign-in sheet and check the appropriate box in the column, “I will/will not consume the provided meal.”
+- I am attending a conference/event at which food/beverage will be provided.
+Can I forego the food/beverage or pay my own way?
+You can forego partaking in the food/beverage but, due to the complexities of financial tracking, we cannot accept reimbursement for the food/beverage.
+When you attend, place your name on the sign-in sheet and check the appropriate box in the column, “I will/will not consume the provided food/beverage.”

 - I have a question regarding a transaction on my report.
 How do I get it resolved?
-The CMS designated review and dispute period will open in early April and close in late May in the year following the year being reported.
-CMS has indicated that any notation of dispute status or change in data will not post in June when the data is published.
+The CMS designated review and dispute period opens in early April and closes in mid-May in the year following the year being reported.
+CMS has indicated that any notation of dispute status or change in data will not post until June, when the data is published.
 We are committed to accurate reporting and have developed a process to support questions and concerns.
-Please contact our Customer Service teams with any questions or concerns.
+Please contact our Transparency team with any questions or concerns (US.Transparency@sanofi.com).

 - You may have received the payment or value exchange indirectly.
 CMS requires companies to report value exchanges that are received directly or indirectly through a third party.

 - I received a transfer of value at an industry event, but the date that is reflected for the reported value transfer does not match the date I received the value.
-The dates reported for the value transfer may not align with the date that the activity took place.
-In-kind value transfers like meals, hotel, and educational items are generally reported using the date that the expense/activity occurred or when the expense was processed.
-However, direct payments for fee for service, grants, and reimbursements for items such as meals or travel are reported on the date they are actually paid or reimbursed to the covered recipient, which is likely a different date than the activity.
+The dates reported for the value transfer may align with the date that the activity took place or the payment date, depending on the nature or purpose of the activity.

-- Once data is published, can I dispute with CMS and changes be made to CMS reporting?
-Please visit the CMS Open Payments website for more details related to submission process and timing.
+- Once data is published, can I dispute with CMS and can changes be made to CMS reporting?
+Please visit the CMS Open Payments website for more details related to the dispute process.

 - I have additional questions.
-Who can I contact?
+Whom can I contact?
 Sanofi US is committed to accurate reporting and has developed a process to support your questions and concerns.
-Please contact our Customer Service teams with any question or concerns you may have.
-Sanofi US (includes R&D and Sanofi Pasteur, VaxServe, SP Biologics & SP R&D) US.Transparency@sanofi.com - All email inquiries will receive a response within two business days.
-Sanofi Genzyme 877-GENZYME (877-436-9963), option 7 Operation Hours: Mon-Fri, 9:00am – 4:30pm EST
+Please contact our Transparency team with any question or concerns you may have.
+Sanofi US (includes R&D, Sanofi Pasteur, Sanofi Genzyme, VaxServe, SP Biologics & SP R&D): US.Transparency@sanofi.com.
+All email inquiries will receive a response in a timely manner.